Decluttering isn’t limited to the items you may find in your house.

 First, we need to identify what these things are.
 The time wasters and spenders.
 It could be a weekly obligatory lunch outing with co-workers or Tuesday playdates with the mommy group you’re part of.
 It can be anything.

-When I was pregnant with Aiden, I discovered one of my time wasters.
+When I was pregnant, I discovered one of my time wasters.
 I had left my nannying job after becoming too pregnant to chase after a 1-year-old and so I had lots of time on my hands.
 I developed an unhealthy relationship with Facebook.
 I was on Facebook several times during the day.
 For up to an hour.
 Or longer.